bjdose/bjdose/README.md

 -->

 - 🔭 I’m currently working on Apetoi as a Frontend Developer
-- 🌱 I’m currently learning English
+- 🌱 I’m currently learning English and Node
 - 🤔 I'm trying to learn something new every single day